-Request forms are not required (unless specified at the time of placing an order) for eCare pathology orders.
-Requests for investigations generated manually or via ICE must include a form/card.
-Although the same manual request card is used for Chemical Pathology, Haematology and Microbiology; please use one form for Chemical Pathology and/or Haematology tests and a separate form for Microbiology tests (hence 2 separate forms from the same patient).
-If using the ICE order communications system please use ALL the request forms printed by the system, ensuring that the correct specimen is attached to each form.
+Request forms are only required for the Blood Transfusion department and when specified at the time of placing an order, for eCare Pathology orders.

+Requests for investigations generated manually or via ICE must include a form or card.

+For each patient, please use a separate request form or card for microbiology and Histopathology tests.
+Haematology and Chemical Pathology tests may be requested using the same form.

+When using the ICE order communications system please use all the request forms printed by the system, ensuring that the correct specimen is attached to each form.